nikkilr88/egghead-asciicasts/getting-started-with-redux/16implementingCombineReducersFromScratch/16implementingCombineReducersFromScratch.md

 };
 ```

-Each reducer passed through the combine reducers function is only responsible for updating a part of the state.
+Each reducer passed through the `combineReducers` function is only responsible for updating a part of the state.
 This is why I'm saying that the next state by the given key can be calculated by calling the corresponding reducer by the given key with the current state by the given key and the action.

 ``` javascript
 return Object.keys(reducers).reduce(